Skip to main content

 What does a mobile palliative care team do?

-Mobile palliative care can help you to stay at home for as long as possible.
-Even if you wish to die at home, the mobile palliative care team can be at your side.
+Mobile palliative care can help you to stay in your own home for as long as possible.
+Even if your wish is to spend your final days at home, the mobile palliative care team can be at your side

-The team works primarily with the people who are already looking after you: for example, your family doctor, your home nurse, family carers or the care team in the retirement and nursing home.
+The team works primarily with the people who are already looking after you: for example, your family doctor, your home nurse, family carers or the care team in your retirement and nursing home.

-The hospice companions advise and accompany you, giving you time, attention and care.
-As a mobile hospice team, they come to visit you: at home, in hospital, in retirement and nursing homes as well as in inpatient hospices.
-They go for walks with you, read to you, talk to you and can help you with everyday activities such as shopping or visiting the doctor.
-They also provide information about other offers of help, living wills and much more.
+Hospice companions provide support, advice, and keep you company.
+As a mobile hospice team, they can visit you at home, in hospital, in retirement and nursing homes or in inpatient hospices.
+They may go for walks with you, read to you, talk to you and can help you with everyday activities such as shopping or visiting the doctor.
+They can also provide information about other support offers, living wills and much more.

 What does a visit from a mobile palliative care team cost?

-No co-payments are currently required for the services of mobile palliative care teams in eight federal states.
-Only in Vienna is a small administrative fee payable.
+The services of mobile palliative care teams do not require a patient contribution across eight of the federal provinces.
+The exception is Vienna, where a small administrative fee is payable.

 Visits from hospice companions are free of charge.